QUICK TRAIL FACTS

 - Sights: bogs, marsh, streams, lakes, forest

-Almost one-third of this refuge “is for animals,” according the park ranger who told us that humans aren’t allowed to swim in any of the water bodies.
-While I didn’t see too much wildlife, except for beautiful geese (I think I walk too loudly and talk too much), I did enjoy the real feeling of wilderness here.
+Almost one-third of this refuge “is dedicated for animals,” according to the park ranger who also told us that humans aren’t allowed to swim in any of the ponds, lakes, or streams with the refuge borders.
+While I didn’t see too much wildlife, except for beautiful geese (I think I walk too loudly), I did enjoy the real feeling of wilderness here.

-The highlights in the refuge are the various water bodies: Mullen Meadow, Conic Lake, Cranberry Lake, etc. The refuge is part of a migratory route for many bird species, including waterfowl, wading birds, shorebirds, songbirds, and birds of prey.
+The highlights in the refuge are the various ponds and lakes: Mullen Meadow, Conic Lake, Cranberry Lake, etc. The refuge is part of a migratory route for many bird species, including waterfowl, wading birds, shorebirds, songbirds, and birds of prey.

 By the way, the Tower Trail takes you up a moderate incline to the top of Bald Mountain and to a wooden fire tower…that has toppled over!
 And there are no views.
 The trail does not seem well trafficked.